Japanese Spitz: Health

 They are a healthy breed with very few genetic problems.
 The main health concern for Japanese Spitz is the development of Patellar luxation, a condition in which the kneecap dislocates out of its normal position.
 They can also be prone to runny eyes, which is most commonly due to having tear ducts that are too small, or an allergy to long grass or stress.
 It is rarely caused by any serious eye defect.

-Mortality

-Life expectancy is estimated at 10–16 years.
-This makes it one of the longest-lived dog breeds.
+Progressive retinal atrophy of the rcd4 type (PRA-rcd4), a late-onset inherited eye disease, has also been identified in the breed.

+Life expectancy

+A 2024 UK study found a life expectancy of 13 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Temperament

 Active, loyal, and bright, the Japanese Spitz are known for their great courage, affection, devotion and amiability making them great watchdogs and ideal companions for older people and small children.
 Most Japanese Spitz are good watch dogs, despite their relatively small size, and they have a tendency to bark to warn of arriving strangers.
 The Japanese Spitz is first and foremost a companion dog and thrives on human contact and attention, preferring to be a member of the family.
 They are known as very loyal dogs.
 They enjoy being active and love to be in the outdoors.
 They are intelligent, playful, alert, and obedient, and particularly excellent and loving toward children.